 - All of the eggs collected from your donor, meaning that eggs are not shared with another recipient

-- A guarantee of a minimum number of 8 eggs
+- The package aims to provide a minimum of 8 eggs *

 - Fast track to treatment because there is no need to co-ordinate with a second recipient